jaredly/vim-debug/README.rst

           Dbg url (autostart a URL -- PHP)
           Dbg num (autostart a past url -- PHP)

-For PHP urls, vim-debug keeps track of the last 5 urls you debugged -- so you don't have to keep typing them in.
+Note: for PHP urls, vim-debug keeps track of the last 5 urls you debugged -- so you don't have to keep typing them in.

 Debugger commands::